EuroProofNet/europroofnet.github.io/_pages/WG2/May2023/meeting.md

 <!--**Participants (15):**-->

+## Programme

-**Programme:**  Working alone or in small groups on the development of tools for automated theorem proving and proofs (in particular Dedukti proofs), taking advantage of the participation of experts on Dedukti, formula and proof exchange standards, and theorem provers and solvers, and to make progress on EuroProofNet [objectives](../objectives) and [deliverables](../deliverables).
+Working alone or in small groups on the development of tools for automated theorem proving and proofs (in particular Dedukti proofs), taking advantage of the participation of experts on Dedukti, formula and proof exchange standards, and theorem provers and solvers, and to make progress on EuroProofNet [objectives](../objectives) and [deliverables](../deliverables).
 See [previous meeting](../dk-meeting3).

 | --------------- | ------------------------------------------------------------------------------------ |
 | Day 1           | Thursday 11 May |